 Myth: Riding a bike takes longer than driving.

 This depends.
-There are plenty of examples where riding a bike is much faster than driving.
-Some West Seattle Bike Connection members commute to work daily on their bikes in less time than it takes to drive, and some commutes are ~10 miles each way!
+There are plenty of examples where riding a bike is much faster and more predicatable than driving time.
+Some West Seattle Bike Connection members commute to work daily on their bikes in less time than it takes to drive, including some commutes are ~10 miles each way!

 A lot of people in West Seattle complain about the traffic on the bridges.
 The lower bridge is never backed up in the biking lane, no matter what time of day!